A flash glucose monitoring system measures your sugar (glucose) levels all the time throughout the day.

 You still need to do some finger-prick tests, particularly when you drive or have a hypo.

-Unlike a continuous glucose monitoring (CGM) system, flash does not have an alarm for hypo or hyper warnings.
+Like a continuous glucose monitoring (CGM) system, FreeStyle Libre 2 has optional alarms for hypo or hyper warning.

 With a CGM, your sugar levels are always visible on the screen of your receiver.
 With flash, you use the reader to scan the sensor when you want to see your levels.